petepi314/Snakes-Game/README.md

 # Snakes-Game
-Multiplayer version of the classic"Snake" game
+Multiplayer version of the classic "Snake" game